 I like to go on long walks and power walk is this ok when I am pregnant?

-Walking is actually not the best exercise for pregnancy.
+Excessive walking is actually not the best exercise for pregnancy.
 Women who walk too much during pregnancy are at a higher risk for pelvic instability and back pain.
 You will find more information here

 What are the key exercise areas I need to work on in pregnancy?